joshuataylor/snowflake-notes/README.md

 - [Snowsight](snowsight.md)

 Covers how to authenticate to Snowsight, and perform queries to retrieve worksheets.
+Also see an example Python 3.x implementation - [snowsight_basic.py](examples%2Fsnowsight%2Fpython%2Fsnowsight_basic.py).

 ## Other Resources

-There has been some great posts/resources from the community which cover the internals of Snowflake.
+There has been some great posts/resources from the community which cover the internals and other tips when using Snowflake.

 If you have come across resources relating to Snowflake internals, please share!

 > [!TIP]
 > The [select.dev blog is fantastic](https://select.dev/posts), some of my favourites: